tarantool/tarantool/changelogs/unreleased/gh-7253-split-brain-early-vote.md

 ## bugfix/raft

-* Fixed a bug when a replicaset could be split in parts if a node during elections voted for another instance while having some local WAL writes not finished (gh-7253).
+* Fixed a bug when a replicaset could be split into parts if a node voted for another instance while having local WAL writes unfinished (gh-7253).